 According to the national Centers for Disease Control and Prevention:

 - COVID-19 vaccines are safe and effective at preventing COVID-19 symptoms, especially severe illness, and death.

 - COVID-19 vaccines reduce the risk of people spreading the virus that causes COVID-19.

-Being vaccinated may exempt you from quarantining if you are identified as a close contact to someone who has tested positive for COVID-19.
+Being vaccinated (having received all recommended vaccine doses) may exempt you from quarantining if you are identified as a close contact to someone who has tested positive for COVID-19.